bem/bem-components/common.blocks/menu/menu.en.md

 #### In focus `focused`

-A `focused` modifier is automatically toggles for the block when it is in focus.
+`focused` modifier is set automatically for the block when it is in focus.
 For example, on mouse click or by `Tab` key press.

 Available for all block themes.